Getting/Adding/Updating/Inserting Into Cache

 One of the overloads of

-GetCacheItem doesn't specify a callback, this will allow you to simply retrieve an item from the cache without populating it if it doesn't exist.
+GetCacheItem doesn't specify a callback, this will allow you to retrieve an item from the cache without populating it if it doesn't exist.

 MyObject cachedItem = ApplicationContext.ApplicationCache.RuntimeCache .GetCacheItem<MyObject>("MyCacheKey");